-A: For School Level Reporting, we are interpreting "federal" to mean a cost where specific budgeted expenditures are paid for with federal program revenues.
-The most common programs for Wisconsin LEAs are the various federal grant programs administered by DPI, such as Title I or IDEA, where districts submit budgets, make expenditures and submit claims for reimbursement.
+For SLR, we are interpreting "federal" to mean a cost where specific budgeted expenditures are paid for with federal program revenues.
+The most common programs for Wisconsin LEAs are the various federal grant programs administered by the Department of Public Instruction (DPI) such as Title I or IDEA, where districts submit budgets, make expenditures and submit claims for reimbursement.

 The only specific guidance DPI has received on this topic is that costs supported by P.L.
-874 Federal Impact Aid are not considered "federal" for School Level Reporting, since these are essentially payments in lieu of property taxes.
-We are also not considering Medicaid to be associated with "federal" costs for School Level Reporting, because Medicaid revenues are fee-for-service and administrative payments which cannot be tied back to specific budgeted expenditures.
+874 Federal Impact Aid are not considered "federal" for SLR, since these are essentially payments in lieu of property taxes.
+We are also not considering Medicaid to be associated with "federal" costs for SLR because Medicaid revenues are fee-for-service and administrative payments which cannot be tied back to specific budgeted expenditures.

 If you choose to code and report ALL your costs as LEA-wide, be aware that your school-level reporting will show identical per-pupil spending amounts for each school.

 How do we allocate costs?